 When something happens to disrupt the Creative Cycle, either by natural forces or man-caused ones, the interruption creates a weakening cycle.
 Whenever there is a disturbance on the planet, such as a hurricane, tornado, tsunami, earthquake, flood or other natural disaster, the chi creative cycle is interrupted.
 When a building or other structure is made and erected in the wrong place within the environment, it can disrupt the natural flow of chi energy.
 An interruption of chi energy means that the elements can no longer nurture and support each other in the next step of energy transformation.
 Instead, the elements are weakened and destroy each other.

 This weakening cycle is evident when:

 - Water destroys fire by extinguishing the fire element.

 - Wood buries or covers the earth element.

 - Earth blocks the flow of water and prevents it from nourishing plant life.

 - Metal cuts into wood and prevents it from supporting fire.

 Introducing Elements Into Your Environment

 It's easy to add elements to your exterior and interior environment to enhance, support, or weaken chi elements.
-Just make sure that you know which elements are missing or need to be purposefully weakened.
+Just make sure you know which elements are missing or need to be purposefully weakened.
 This is a task for a professional feng shui practitioner who can create a chart of your home based on the year it was built and the birthdays of you and your family members.
 This map can then guide you for proper application of feng shui elements.
 The focus on elements has the single purpose of creating the balance of the yin (female) and yang (male) aspects of chi energy.
-When the yin and yang energies are in harmony, the Creative Cycle is restored to allow the natural flow of chi throughout your home.
+When the yin and yang energies are in harmony, the creative cycle is restored to allow the natural flow of chi throughout your home.